 Apart from some semi deserted coves that you can only get to by sea, there are also some places you can reach on foot that have always been for nudists.
 Here is a list of six of these, both nudist beaches and rocks, that have been so for decades.

 It goes without saying that in all of these areas you must use some common sense and behave accordingly.
-If everybody is wearing a swimming costume, especially if there are also children around, wear yours too!
-Here are the beaches and rocks:
+If everybody on the beach is wearing a swimming costume, wear yours too, even moreso if there are children around!
+Here is a list of the beaches and rocks:

-Since the cliffs on the right hand side of the beach are very high, the sun goes down rather early. getting down to the beach isn't very easy because the road is very steep with a drop of about 100 metres, but the view of the sea bed from the top is more than worth it.
+There are high cliffs behind it which means the sun sets quite early in the afternoon.
+The walk down to the beach isn't very easy because the road is quite steep with a difference in level of about 100 metres, but the view of the sea bed from the top of the road makes it more than worth it.

 A small beach near Lacona (about 80 metres long) that can be considered a small beach whose access, in actual fact, is from the Stella Mare Campsite.
 You can get to it from the rocks on the left of the beach of Lacona, just walk along them until you get to some steps that lead to the campsite, then go through the campsite until you get to a white house: the path that leads to the nudist beach starts there.

 These are beautiful granite rocks, very hot in the summer, between Fetovaia and Seccheto.
 There are two parking areas with a wooden fence at the top of the road, from where a short path down takes you to the rocks.
 The beautiful granite formations go right down to the sea and create natural small pools of sea water.

-Where it is: coming from Marina di Campo, go past Cavoli, Seccheto, Fetovaia and watch out for a sign saying "via Panoramica" on your right, go round the bend and you'll come to an open space at the side of the road with a small childrens' play area; you can park here.
+Where it is: coming from Marina di Campo, go past Cavoli, Seccheto,and Fetovaia and watch out for a sign saying "via Panoramica" on your right, go round the bend and you'll come to an open space at the side of the road with a small childrens' play area; you can park here.